httpland/etag-middleware/README.md

 ### Strong

-The `weak` field specifies whether the validator is strong or not.
+The `strong` field specifies whether the validator is strong or not.

 Middleware cannot guarantee that it is a strong validator.